AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_user_attributes_web.md

 ## Understand the tech

 The Agora Chat SDK uses `UserInfoManager` to retrieve, set, and modify user attributes.
 Followings are the core methods:
-- `updateOwnUserInfo`: Set or update user attributes.
+- `updateUserInfo`: Set or update user attributes.
 - `fetchUserInfoById`: Retrieve the user attributes of the specified user.

 ## Prerequisites